shubhradeepnandi/shubhradeepnandi.github.io/_pages/terms.md

 8. **DISCLAIMERS AND LIMITATION OF LIABILITY**
 8.1 The Website is provided on an AS IS and AS AVAILABLE basis without any representation or endorsement made and without warranty of any kind whether express or implied, including but not limited to the implied warranties of satisfactory quality, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.
-8.2 To the extent permitted by law, [Chun's Machine Learning Page](https://chunml.github.io/) will not be liable for any indirect or consequential loss or damage whatever (including without limitation loss of business, opportunity, data, profits) arising out of or in connection with the use of the Website.
+8.2 To the extent permitted by law, [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) will not be liable for any indirect or consequential loss or damage whatever (including without limitation loss of business, opportunity, data, profits) arising out of or in connection with the use of the Website.
-8.3 [Chun's Machine Learning Page](https://chunml.github.io/) makes no warranty that the functionality of the Website will be uninterrupted or error free, that defects will be corrected or that the Website or the server that makes it available are free of viruses or anything else which may be harmful or destructive.
+8.3 [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) makes no warranty that the functionality of the Website will be uninterrupted or error free, that defects will be corrected or that the Website or the server that makes it available are free of viruses or anything else which may be harmful or destructive.
-8.4 &nbsp;Nothing in these Terms and Conditions shall be construed so as to exclude or limit the liability of [Chun's Machine Learning Page](https://chunml.github.io/) for death or personal injury as a result of the negligence of [Chun's Machine Learning Page](https://chunml.github.io/) or that of its employees or agents.
+8.4 &nbsp;Nothing in these Terms and Conditions shall be construed so as to exclude or limit the liability of [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) for death or personal injury as a result of the negligence of [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) or that of its employees or agents.

 9. **INDEMNITY**
-You agree to indemnify and hold [Chun's Machine Learning Page](https://chunml.github.io/) and its employees and agents harmless from and against all liabilities, legal fees, damages, losses, costs and other expenses in relation to any claims or actions brought against [Chun's Machine Learning Page](https://chunml.github.io/) arising out of any breach by you of these Terms and Conditions or other liabilities arising out of your use of this Website.
+You agree to indemnify and hold [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) and its employees and agents harmless from and against all liabilities, legal fees, damages, losses, costs and other expenses in relation to any claims or actions brought against [shubhradeepnandi's Machine Learning Page](https://shubhradeepnandi.github.io/) arising out of any breach by you of these Terms and Conditions or other liabilities arising out of your use of this Website.

 10. **SEVERANCE**
 If any of these Terms and Conditions should be determined to be invalid, illegal or unenforceable for any reason by any court of competent jurisdiction then such Term or Condition shall be severed and the remaining Terms and Conditions shall survive and remain in full force and effect and continue to be binding and enforceable.